MCLDG-zz/fabric-on-eks/README.md

 I also changed this ENV variable in the fabric-deployment-orderer.yaml: ORDERER_HOST.
 This variable is used as the host URL when generating the TLS cert for the orderer, so it's important it matches the URL the orderer is listening on.

+### Testing connection to remote peer

+The configtx.yaml is configured with a remote address.
+My `start-fabric.sh` script does this by creating an NLB for the orderer, and updating env.sh with the NLB DNS.
+This then finds its way into configtx.yaml, and therefore into mychannel.block:

+Profiles:

+  OrgsOrdererGenesis:
+    Orderer:
+      # Orderer Type: The orderer implementation to start
+      # Available types are "solo" and "kafka"
+      OrdererType: kafka
+      Addresses:
+        - a350740ea6df511e88a810af1c0a30f8-5dfb744db3223cc4.elb.us-west-2.amazonaws.com:7050
+        - orderer1-org0.org0:7050

+In another AWS account, I follow the same steps as for a new Fabric network, though only steps 1-6 in this README.
+Then I execute
+`start-remote-peer.sh`.
+This will register and start peers, but not an orderer.
+The peer will start, but will not be joined to any channels.

+Copy the mychannel.block from the original AWS account (it's in EFS, in /opt/share/rca-data/configtx.yaml) to the same location in the new account.

+To join the peer to the channel referenced in mychannel.block, follow the steps under `Restarting peers` above.

 ### temp commands